 As many social gatherings—dates, game nights among friends, and family hangouts—have migrated to an online environment, seeing ourselves on-screen while talking to others has become commonplace.
 These virtual-doppelganger encounters, however, have their downsides, including diverting attention away from our partners and encouraging us to fixate on our own appearance.

-New research soon to be published in the journal Clinical Psychological Science found that the more a person stares at themselves in an online chat, the more their mood worsens.
+New research published in the journal Clinical Psychological Science found that the more a person stares at themselves in an online chat, the more their mood worsens.
 Alcohol appears to intensify this problem.
 This research sheds new light on the relationship between mood, alcohol, and attentional focus during virtual social interactions.

 “These findings point to a potentially problematic role of online meeting platforms in exacerbating psychological problems like anxiety and depression,” said Talia Ariss, a doctoral candidate at the University of Illinois Urbana-Champaign who co-led the research with psychology professor Catharine Fairbairn.
 “The findings add to previous studies suggesting that people who focus more on themselves than on external realities—especially during social interactions—may be susceptible to mood disorders.”